CollapsingStar/CS340-Portfolio-Project/README.md

 information.

 The project was created using SQL and Flask, and was a group project.
+A variety of table relationships were utilized, included 1 to 1, 1 to many, and many to many.